 Update: April 23, 2016

 “…the tenacity of a coke addict and the durability of a cockroach.”
-Probably my favorite phrase of everything I’ve written at this point.
+Probably my favorite phrase of everything I’ve written up to this moment.

 I was focused on the idea of sustainability at this point, partly because it was what I was known for in terms of my design and business sensibilities, and partly because it was a term that was trending heavily, and prevailing blogger wisdom was that you should try to own keywords because that will bring more people in from Google.